 We captured several datasets with the acquisition system described in Section 4 and depicted in Figure 2 (right).
 All images were taken with 0.25 s exposure time.
-Captured results are shown in Figures 6 and 7.
+Captured results are shown in Figures 7 and 9.
 The results are rendered using a raytracing-based direct volume rendering approach.

-Figure 7: Results for smoke from a smoke machine.
+Fig. 9.
+Results for smoke from a smoke machine.
 The three images were taken in sequence from top to bottom.
 The images on the left show ground truth photographs of the scene extracted from the green channel.
 The images on the right show renderings of our reconstruction.

-Figure 6 shows an input image capturing smoke from a smoke machine.
+Figure 7 shows an input image capturing smoke from a smoke machine.
 The intensity variations along the laser lines are clearly visible.
-In addition, the blue laser lines are tighter focussed than the red lines which is corrected by the intensity scaling described in Section 4.
-Note in the result image on the right how much detail could be reconstructed from this single input view.
+In addition, the blue laser lines are brighter and tighter focused than the red lines.
+This is corrected by integrating over the width of the laser line (Section 4.1 and by the intensity scaling described in Section 4).
+In the result image on the right, note, how much detail could be reconstructed from this single input view.

-Figure 7 shows comparisons between ground truth photographs and renderings for three images of dataset consisting of 50 images captured at approximately 3 fps.
-Note that this speed is mainly constrained by the frame rate of the camera and not by the measurement principle.
+Figure 9 shows comparisons between ground truth photographs and renderings for three images of dataset consisting of 50 images captured at approximately 3 fps.
+Note that the speed is mainly constrained by the frame rate of the camera and not by the measurement principle.
 The ground truth photographs were extracted from the camera's green channel as described in Section 4.
 The reconstructed dataset captured the overall shape of the smoke as well as prominent features.
 Its resolution is, however, limited due to the sparse sampling using only 5×5 grids of laser lines.

-5. Discussion and Conclusion
+5. Discussion

-We presented a new sampling approach to sample timevarying volumetric density fields using grids of laser lines as illumination.
+We presented a new approach to sample dynamic volumetric density fields using grids of laser lines as illumination.
 This allows us to continuously sample in the time domain at the cost of sparser sampling on the spatial domain.